Using the Application/Graphical User Interface (GUI)

 GUI config

-This creates two csv files (one for each extractor listed in the config file):
+This creates three csv files (one for each extractor listed in the config file):

 • question_extractor_example.csv